katiekeegan/website/content/project/example/index.md

 slides: example
 ---

-Final project for MATH 306: Ordinary Diff.
-Eq.
+Final project for Ordinary Diff.
+Eq taken during Fall 2020.
 Modeled effects of elevator deflection on a Boeing-747 under cruise flight conditions using the Simulink Aerospace Blockset in MATLAB.
 Reported results and provided a mathematical analytical illustration of this control perturbation’s effect on the system in a final paper.